roboconf/roboconf.github.io/en/developer-guide/supporting-a-new-deployment-target.md

 ---
-title: "Creating a new Roboconf plug-in"
+title: "Supporting a new Deployment Target"
 layout: page
-id: "dg.snapshot.creating-a-new-roboconf-plugin"
+id: "dg.snapshot.supporting-a-new-deployment-target"
 menus: [ "developers", "developer-guide" ]
 ---

-A Roboconf plug-in is an extension for a Roboconf agent.
+A deployment target designates a platform or a solution on which Roboconf can deploy Software.
-Currently available plug-ins include **Bash**, **Puppet** and **Logger**.
+Currently available targets include cloud infrastructures (Amazon Web Services, Openstack...), **Docker**, etc.
-You may want to read [this page](../user-guide/plugins.html) to refresh your memories.
+You may want to read [this page](../user-guide/target-support.html) to refresh your memories.

-A Roboconf plug-in is an OSGi bundle with specific meta-data.
+A deployment target is supported though an OSGi bundle with specific meta-data.
 Roboconf uses [iPojo](http://felix.apache.org/documentation/subprojects/apache-felix-ipojo.html) to simplify OSGi development.
 We also use Maven to develop our modules.

 > If you have never worked with OSGi, do not worry.
 > Our design was made to make extensibility easy.

-Let's suppose you want to develop a plug-in for **Chef**.
+Let's suppose you want to develop a deployment target for a specific version of **vSphere** (from VM Ware).
-At the moment this documentation is being written, there is not yet a Roboconf plug-in for [Chef](https://www.getchef.com/chef/).

 ## The POM

-* Create a directory called **roboconf-plugin-chef**.
+* Create a directory called **roboconf-target-vsphere**.
 * Create a **pom.xml** file and copy the content below.

 ```xml